carlosrzisc/SuperDuo/README.md

 # Udacity Super Duo
-This is project is part of Udacity Nanodegree.
+This project is part of Udacity Nanodegree.
 This handles error cases, adding accessibility features, allowing for localization, adding a widget, and adding Zxing library.

 This project consists of two apps:
 - Alexandria: A book list and barcode scanner app.